viktorfaubl/Godot-MCP-server-for-local-LLM/README.md

 # Godot MCP Server for Local LLM

-A sleek C# class library designed to integrate a local **Multi-Command Protocol (MCP)** server with a local **Large Language Model (LLM)**, tailored for Godot-based games.
+A sleek C# class library designed to integrate a local **Model Context Protocol (MCP)** server with a local **Large Language Model (LLM)**, tailored for Godot-based games.
 This library empowers your LLM to seamlessly interact with the game world through structured tool commands, bringing your *Echoes of Ir*-style vision to life.

 ## Features